Emory Cottage Emory Cottage Home

 Step Three: Form the Loaves Unbaked bread in three-loaf baguette pan.

-If using a black steel pan, our a little cooking oil on a paper towel and lightly oil the baking pan.
+If using a black steel pan, pour a little cooking oil on a paper towel and lightly oil the baking pan.
 (Or squirt with Pam.)
 Omit the oil if using a non-stick pan.
 Set aside.

 Punch the dough down and turn it out onto a floured surface.
 With a sharp knife cut it into two equal pieces, three if using a three-loaf pan.
 Set one aside.
 With floured hands push and pat one of the pieces until it is a rectangle about five inches wide and almost as long a the pan.
 Brush excess flour off the top with a pastry brush, fold in the oblong ends and fold in half.
 Push the folded piece until it's about five inches wide, brush and fold again.
 Repeat a third time unless the dough is becoming difficult to work with.